Metropolitan-Council/growing.shade/inst/app/www/methods.md

 -   Demographic and socioeconomic information comes from the
     <a href = 'https://gisdata.mn.gov/dataset/us-mn-state-metc-society-census-acs' target = '_blank'>American
-    Community Survey 5-Year Summary File</a> published by the Metropolitan Council.
+    Community Survey 5-Year Summary File</a> (2015-2019) and the
+    <a href = 'https://gisdata.mn.gov/dataset/us-mn-state-metc-society-equity-considerations' target = '_blank'>Equity
+    Considerations data</a> published by the Metropolitan Council.
     Census block group data is used.
 -   Health information comes from the
     <a href="https://www.cdc.gov/places/index.html" target="_blank">PLACES
     dataset</a> published by the Center of Disease Control and